htroche/asibot/README.md

 └── README.md           # This file

 ### Configuration Details
 Jira: Uses Parent Link and Epic Link for initiative-to-epic-to-issue hierarchy.

-Customize STORY_POINTS_FIELD if your Jira instance uses a different custom field.
+- **STORY_POINTS_FIELD**: Customize if your Jira instance uses a different custom field for story points.
+- **JIRA_FIELDS**: Configure which fields to fetch from Jira.
+This is a comma-separated list of field names (e.g., `key,summary,status,updated,description,issuetype`).
+The story points field will be automatically included if not already in the list.

 LLM Providers: The application supports multiple LLM providers through LiteLLM:
 - OpenAI (default): Set `LLM_PROVIDER=openai` and configure `OPENAI_API_KEY` and `OPENAI_MODEL`